Networks-it-uc3m/L2S-M/additional-info/l2sm-vlink.md

 - **L2S-M Operator**: A Kubernetes operator that listens for Kubernetes events and manages network configurations programmatically.
 It interacts with the L2S-M Controller and uses a database to store network configurations and state.
 - **L2S-M Controller**: An SDN controller based on ONOS, leveraging OpenFlow 1.3 to communicate with L2S-M Switches and manage network flows.
 - **L2S-M Switch**: Pods that facilitate traffic flows as per the L2S-M Controller's instructions, ensuring isolated and direct connectivity between specific pods.
+There's a switch per computing Node, and they're connected through IP tunnels.

 ### Step by step vlink usage